Back to: Climate change article.

 Damage done by hurricanes

 One final remark on this subject: The escalation of damage done by hurricanes can be attributed to the fact that much more people live on dangerous ground today.
-Over 16 million people live in Florida.
+About 20 million people live in Florida.
 In 1961 a hurricane (Hattie, like Mitch in 1998 a cat.
 V storm!) hit Belize and Honduras with torrential rains.
 It was, however, no disaster like in 1998.
 In Honduras it was the change in land use which turned a major inconvenience in 1961 into an all out disaster in 1998.

 1: Thomas R. Knutson, Robert E. Tuleya and Yashio Kurihara